-1.1 Context
+1.1.
+Context

 It is widely recognized that gender inequality as well as corruption are closely interlinked and hamper the development, increase social inequalities, and exacerbate poverty.
 Corruption is often described as a gender-specific phenomenon, as its effects very much differ between man and women.
 In the attempt of many countries to achieve good governance, fighting corruption and promoting gender equality are key preconditions.
 These preconditions have to be met at all levels, where people interact and power relations can be abused.

-One example, where people face corruption in their daily life is at workplace.
-Here, the prevalence of corruption can cause discrimination, where an employee or job applicant is treated unfavorably, for instance, because of his or her gender.
-Transparency International Rwanda considers this 'gendered' form of corruption as "Gender Based Corruption" (GBC), which includes different forms such as sexual harassment or gender discrimination.
+One example, where people face corruption in their daily life at workplace.
+Here, the prevalence corruption can cause discrimination, where an employee or job applicant is treated unfavorably, for instance, because of his or her gender.
+International Rwanda Transparency this 'gendered' considers form corruption as "Gender Based Corruption" (GBC), which includes different forms such as sexual harassment or gender discrimination.

 Since early 2000, Rwanda has made enormous efforts to promote good governance, particularly in the promotion of gender (equality) and the fight against corruption.
-However, there is still a need to further link corruption and gender.
+However, there is still a need